loot/loot.github.io/How-To-Contribute.md

 To get started, you'll need:

 * A GitHub account
-* A Git client, e.g. [GitHub for Windows](http://windows.github.com/)
+* A Git client, e.g. [GitHub Desktop](http://desktop.github.com/)
 * A text editor, e.g. [Notepad++](http://notepad-plus-plus.org/)

-This guide will assume you're using GitHub for Windows (GFW).
+This guide will assume you're using GitHub Desktop.

 ### Forking a Repository